 A summary of the results from the water quality assessment using RQP are included in the following report sections for each of the WRCs which were modelled.
-This includes a summary of the likely impact on water quality and any requirement for a new discharge permit.
+This includes a summary of the likely impact on water quality related to the WFD targets and any requirement for a new discharge permit.
+Sites protected under the Habitats Regulations and which have specific limits related to WRC discharges are discussed in section 4.9.

 A summary of likely implications, including whether there might be phasing considerations or need for new wastewater treatment infrastructure to facilitate these permit requirements is included in section 4.10.